The Newkind Philosophy

 What does 'We Are Newkind' mean?

 The statement ‘We Are Newkind’ is a declaration of solidarity with humanity.
 It removes all preconceptions of division and separateness in one fell swoop.
 It says, we have no enemy, we have no adversary, and we have no desire but for the safety and security of any individual who we are in the presence of, or share this planet with.
 We Are Newkind says that we will not stand idly by while there remains conflict, economic disparity, domestic violence or environmental abuse and neglect.
-We Are Newkind says, we are woke af and will not be silenced.
+We Are Newkind says, we aware of dissonance, disparity and injustice and will no longer remain silent.
 It says we will take responsibility AND we will take action.
 It says that we are here to commit ourselves to service in whatever way is required of us each and every day.

-We are Newkind refers to a new iteration or what a human being can be.
+We are Newkind refers to a new iteration of what a human being can be.
 It is a letting go of the patriarchal term, mankind, and all that has been carried out the in the name of race, class, religion, culture and creed.
-Newkind refers to the post-human entity that recognises the unity that connects all of the diversity that exists.
+Newkind refers to the post-human entity that recognises the unity that connects all of life.
 We Are Newkind, is a banner for all people to stand behind as they declare how they are enacting the change they wish to see in the world.